special culture

 Dear Shon,

-All of the other girlfriends seem to know each other.
-I have a feeling they don’t really like me.
-The one girlfriend I actually connected to was dumped recently by his friend, and I found myself devastated, as she was my social life raft.
-But I also have my own friends and don’t see why I have to take on my boyfriend’s friends’ girlfriends.
-Sometimes I feel because I’m bisexual, I don’t really fit in with them.
-I feel too weird, too queer, and too quirky in their eyes.
+The other girlfriends all seem to be well-acquainted.
+I sense they aren’t particularly fond of me.
+The one girlfriend with whom I truly connected was recently abandoned by his friend, and I felt heartbroken, as she was my social support.
+However, I have my own friends and struggle to understand why I need to adopt my boyfriend’s friends’ partners.
+At times, being bisexual makes me feel out of place with them.
+In their view, I seem too eccentric, too queer, and too unusual.

-Two of his friends got engaged recently, and I found myself reacting to the news with dread.
-We are expecting an invitation to another wedding soon.
-Is there any way I can tell my boyfriend I don’t want to go?
-I feel like a terrible girlfriend.
-But I just don’t enjoy them.
-The ironic thing is, I don’t think he enjoys them either.
-He just feels like he has to go.
+Two of his friends have gotten engaged recently, and I found myself reacting with anxiety.
+We are awaiting an invitation to yet another wedding.
+Is there a way I can express to my boyfriend that I am reluctant to attend?
+I worry about being a terrible girlfriend.
+But truthfully, these events aren’t enjoyable for me.
+Ironically, I suspect he doesn’t find them enjoyable either.
+He merely feels obliged to attend.

 Ariana Grande and Cynthia Erivo